-The MIDI controller controls a VST and this is what produces the sound we here.
-A MIDI controller isn’t going to have stock sounds, it relies on using VST’s from a laptop or PC to generate the sounds.
+The controller controls a VST and this is what produces the sound we here.
+They aren’t going to have stock sounds, as they rely on using VST’s from a laptop or PC to generate the sounds.

 MIDI Keyboards That Are Bluetooth

 Bluetooth MIDI keyboards are new to the MIDI world.
 I am surprised by now that every controller isn’t Bluetooth, but I think we will get there soon enough.
-Having a MIDI controller that is Bluetooth would help in the sense that you wouldn’t have to worry about running a long USB or MIDI cable across the stage for live shows.
+Having a controller that is Bluetooth would help in the sense that you wouldn’t have to worry about running a long USB or MIDI cable across the stage for live shows.

 Importance Of Cleaning Your Instrument

 As a touring musician, I have seen some of the cleanest and most unclean keyboards there are.
 Some musicians will go a couple days and then clean their instruments, whereas some will go 30-60 days without cleaning it.
-Even if you’re not a touring musician, when you let gunk built up in your keyboard it’s not good.
+Even if you’re not a touring musician, when you let gunk built up in your instrument it’s not good.

 The faders can get a lot of dust that builds up that causes them to work improperly.
-Faders on keyboards get beaten up pretty good on the road and it’s important to keep them clean so they don’t break on you.
+Faders get beaten up pretty good on the road and it’s important to keep them clean so they don’t break on you.

-Having a keyboard that has dirty keys is also not good.
+Having to deal with dirty keys is also not good.
 When you don’t clean your keys properly you are putting yourself at risk for becoming sick.
 If you’re playing shows every night and sweating on to your MIDI controller, the sweat can start to turn your keys yellow.